kenhkan/morrison/README.md

 from the more general label to the more specific label. `unix-like` always runs first for all Unix-like hosts.

-If any of the build commands exits with a non-zero status code, the network would fail to compile.
+If any of the build commands exits with a non-zero status code, the component would fail to compile.

 ##### I/O